Venator-Fox/docker-simplesamlphp/1.17.1/README.md

 Run `docker-compose -f docker-compose.yml up` to bring the stack up.
 After install, visit https://localhost (or whatever URL you chose) Use `docker-compose -f docker-compose.yml down` to destroy containers after playing.

+### Example using systemd
+This is recommended for production for non-orchestrated installs.
+These unit files will start containers utilizing, memcached, haproxy, and simplesaml.

+//TODO